Human Trafficking in [Mali] [other countries]

 EDUCATION - Save the Children Canada works to ensure that children employed in paid and unpaid household farming activities, street children and others who have dropped out of school, are able to access formal and non-formal education including night schools, internships, and apprenticeships with employers.

-[PREVIOUSLY POSTED] Dozens of villages have been abandoned as their hungry residents wander the desert in search of food.
+[PREVIOUSLY POSTED ON THIS SITE] Dozens of villages have been abandoned as their hungry residents wander the desert in search of food.
 Some people head for the towns and cities, or even neighboring countries.
 “I have no means to face this famine,” explains Zali Adamou, a 90-year-old widow from the Tillaberi region in Niger.
 “I have no food, livestock, nothing.

-[PREVIOUSLY POSTED] Numbers are large and growing, social support systems are overwhelmed, poor socialization, children care for children, social upheaval, Female headed household of orphans families are becoming common and juvenile, delinquencies combined with street children are raising.
+[PREVIOUSLY POSTED ON THIS SITE] Numbers are large and growing, social support systems are overwhelmed, poor socialization, children care for children, social upheaval, Female headed household of orphans families are becoming common and juvenile, delinquencies combined with street children are raising.